mrocklin/thesis/inference.md

     X.I   ->   X.T    if      Q.orthogonal(X)

 Linear algebra is a mature field with many such relations \cite{matrix-cookbook}.
 It is challenging to write them down.
 We hope to leverage the linear algebra community to develop this further.
 In order to accomplish this we endeavor to reduce the extent of the code-base with which a mathematician must familiarize themselves to encode these relations.
+Enter declarative programming.

 Our original approach to this problem was through a meta-programming and term rewrite system \cite{matrix-algebra}.
-Our original implementation of automated matrix algebra was written in Maude and contained expressions like the following
+Our original implementation of automated matrix algebra was written in Maude and contained code like the following

     inverse(X) = transpose(X) if X is orthogonal